 The WI Housing and Economic Development Authority (WHEDA) together with the Dept. of Administration and the Dept. of Health Services sponsor WIHousingSearch.org.
 This website is for Wisconsin residents looking to find an affordable place to rent, and also has resources for homelessness, people with disabilities, home-ownership, public housing, and other social services.

-(ADRC) provide information on a broad range of programs and services, help people understand the various long-term care options available to them, help people apply for programs and benefits, and serve as the access point for publicly funded long-term care.
+ADRC’s provide information on a broad range of programs and services, help people understand the various long-term care options available to them, help people apply for programs and benefits, and serve as the access point for publicly funded long-term care.
+Find your local ADRC.

 The state funds local providers to advertise homeless services and perform direct outreach to clients.
 Homeless services include emergency assistance (emergency shelters, one-time rent and utility payments, and transitional housing), short-term supportive housing (rapid re-housing and transitional housing for up to 24 months), permanent supportive housing, and assistance accessing other mainstream resources (e.g., SSI/SSDI, Medicare/Medicaid, SNAP).
 Coordinated intake is performed by 211 agencies and local providers (except emergency shelters) who are funded by the State; Wisconsin’s HMIS is administered by the Institute for Community Alliances in partnership with providers and the State.
 Wisconsin’s shelter availability changes seasonally and not all shelters are publicly advertised or funded by the State.